Children are renowned for changing their minds, so when it comes to redecorating your little girls’ bedroom – it might seem like an impossible task.

 The obvious decorating choice for a girls’ bedroom is a royal theme; it’ll fit her personality perfectly.
 Check out these princess inspired rooms on Pinterest.

 We know that not all girls love pink, and some would prefer a Fast & Furious takeover!

 Using large sheets of plain MDF from a DIY store, draw on shapes and patterns that resemble something speedy.
-Then, cut these out with a circular or hand jig saw.
-Once painted, glue or attach the panels onto the sides of her existing bed to create a fabulously fast new one.
+Then, cut these out with a circular or hand jigsaw.
+Once painted, glue or attach the panels to the sides of her existing bed to create a fabulously fast new one.

 What’s New, Pussycat?